katherine-d21/katherine-d21/README.md

 I'm Katherine!

-🎒 I studied Cell Biology and Microbiology at the University of Minnesota.
+🎒📚 I studied Genetics, Cell Biology and Development and Microbiology at the University of Minnesota 🧬🔬

-💻 I am trying to learn as much as I can about bioinformatics and proteomics.
+💻🖱️ I am working as a researcher and trying to learn as much as I can about bioinformatics and proteomics 🤔🦠

-🍂 My favorite season is autumn.
+🍂❤️ My favorite season is autumn.
+I love wearing oversized hoodies when it gets chilly out :D

 ## My stats